solo-io/gloo/docs/content/guides/gloo_federation/demo.md

 That command performs the following actions:

 1. Deploys two kind clusters called local and remote
-2. Installs Gloo Edge Enterprise on both clusters in the `gloo-system` namespace
+2. Installs Gloo Gateway Enterprise on both clusters in the `gloo-system` namespace
-3. Installs Gloo Edge Federation on the local cluster in the `gloo-system` namespace
+3. Installs Gloo Gateway Federation on the local cluster in the `gloo-system` namespace
-4. Registers both Gloo Edge Enterprise instances with Gloo Edge Federation
+4. Registers both Gloo Gateway Enterprise instances with Gloo Gateway Federation
 5. Federates configuration resources
-6. Creates a Failover Service configuration using both Gloo Edge Enterprise instances
+6. Creates a Failover Service configuration using both Gloo Gateway Enterprise instances

 After the demo environment provisions, explore the environment in the following sections.

 ## Explore the demo environment

-The local demo environment is a sandbox for you to explore the functionality of Gloo Edge Federation.
+The local demo environment is a sandbox for you to explore the functionality of Gloo Gateway Federation.
 Let's take a look at what is deployed.

-### Kubernetes clusters and Gloo Edge installations
+### Kubernetes clusters and Gloo Gateway installations

 1. View the local and remote kind clusters.